 Weightlifting helps to build muscle by breaking down and rebuilding muscle tissue.
 When you lift weights, you are essentially causing microscopic tears in your muscles.
 As your body repairs these tears, the muscles become stronger and larger.
 In order to see the best results, aim to lift weights three to four times per week along with your swimming regimen.

 If you look at well-known short-distance swimmers, they all incorporate some form of weightlifting training.
 Usually, they focus on 4-8 reps with heavier weights, mainly targeting muscles that are specifically used for swimming.

-In order to see continual gains in muscle size and strength, it is important to allow your body adequate time to recover between workouts.
+In order to see continual gains in muscle size and strength, it is important to allow your body adequate time to recover after doing various swimming strokes.
 When you lift weights, you are actually causing tiny tears in your muscle fibers.
 In response to this cellular damage, your body ramps up its production of proteins, which are used to repair the damaged tissue and build new muscle.

 However, this process takes time, and if you do not give your muscles a chance to recover, you will not see the results you are hoping for.
 During your rest days, make sure to get plenty of sleep and eat a nutritious diet to support your body’s recovery process.
 By taking care of your body, you will be able to make the most of your workout and see the results you desire.